SteelCompendium/data-md-dse/Bestiary/Bugbear Sneak.md

     "t2": "3 damage; I2 sneak is concealed from the target (save ends)" "t3": "4 damage; I3 sneak is concealed from the target (save ends)"
   - "name": "Effect"
-    "effect": "The sneak shifts up to their speed and hides after using this ability. "
+    "effect": "The sneak shifts up to their speed and [[Hide|hides]] after using this ability. "
 - "name": "Carving Dagger"
   "type": "Action"
   "keywords":